-In order to stimulate boys’ thinking and writing skills, I often include Journal Writing tasks within my Mathematics teaching.
+In order to stimulate students’ thinking and writing skills, I often include Journal Writing tasks within my Mathematics teaching.

 Just recently, we have been completing an extended algebraic investigation.
 The task itself looks at the parabola’s traced by fireworks and the suitability of them for use at a school event.

 In Mathematics, many educators (and therefore, students) miss the power of being able to verbalise their understanding.
 Journal tasks make students organise their thoughts on a concept – with the aide of a prompt – enabling them to see holes or gaps in their knowledge.
 This benefit extends to the teacher also, as they can see the same thing!

 I’m really proud of a small addition that I have made to the OneNote Notebooks that my students are using to create an ePortfolio of their learning.

 Over the past week I have revisited each of the topics covered in Year 7 Science and have clearly indicated the Learning Intentions of that topic.
 By making these clear at the start of the topic, I get the impression that my students feel more comfortable in branching out and following their interests within the boundaries of the broader topic.
 The power that comes from using OneNote is that I am able to make these Learning Intentions “check-boxes” which enables students to keep track of the concepts that they are comfortable with.

 The next step from here is, obviously, to revisit the topic content to ensure that there is enough depth and breadth to meet the needs of a wide range of students.
 In some cases, increasing the complexity of application challenges within the topic will be sufficient, yet in some areas (particularly in Mathematics) it will be necessary to offer students opportunities to broaden their thinking.
 Differentiating curriculum in such a fashion is difficult, but made much easier by the targeted use of technology.